Environment of Scotland: Land

 The total area of Scotland is 78,772 km2.
 Scotland has 11,800 km of coastline.

 There are three main geographical sub-divisions in Scotland separated by two boundary fault lines.
 The Highlands and Islands (commonly abbreviated to the Highlands) lies to the north and west of the Highland Boundary Fault.
 The Central Lowlands and the Southern Uplands lie to the south of this fault line.
 The Southern Uplands Fault separates these two geographical areas.

 The Highlands, which make up about 60% of Scotland, are extensive mountainous areas rising to peaks of about 1300 m.
 By international standards, Scotland's mountains are not high, but their exposure to changeable and very unpredictable weather influenced by the meeting of European and Atlantic air streams gives them seriousness that is out of proportion with their height.
 The Grampian Mountains is a mountain range that is to the east of the Great Glen.
 The mountains are characterised by their large areas of upland plateau.
 The city of Aberdeen and the nearby surrounding area is more like the Central Lowlands as their fertile plains are not similar to the rest of the highlands.

 The Central Lowlands make up 20% of Scotland and include the Forth-Clyde Canal.
 The area became home of widespread industrialisation from the late 18th century onwards.
 This was based on the large reserves of coal and iron ore found in the Central Lowlands, which was supported by the development of canals and railways.

 The remaining 20% of Scotland is made up of the Southern Uplands, a pastoral upland area characterised by lines of hills divided by broad valleys.
 In addition to the main upland zones, there are individual hills that are not part of any ranges.
 Several of these hills are volcanic in origin and are known by the Scots word law.
 Examples of these include the North Berwick Law and the Traprain Law.

-The west coast of Scotland, in particular, is heavily indented and is scattered with fjordlike sea lochs.
+The west coast of Scotland, in particular, is heavily indented and is scattered with fjord-like sea lochs.
 The east coast is more regular with series of large estuarine inlets, or firths, and long sandy beaches.
 Much of Scottish coastline consists of machairs, a dune pasture land formed as sea levels subsided.